tranlyvu/clrs-implmentation-java/README.md

 All the code for issuing port statistics requests is provided for you.
 You will add a small amount of code to handle the reply.
 In particular, you will extend the function statsReplyHandler() in the file bwmon.py.
 This function is invoked each time the controller receives a port statistics reply from a switch.
 The reply contains a list of statistics for each port.
 Your code should determine which host is associated with port in the reply and update the bandwidth usage for that host.
 Useful API functions are detailed in the source file and comments.
 Your solution should not require any code outside the function statsReplyHandler().
 Hint: you only want to examine entries in the statistics list for physical ports, not virtual ports.
 You can filter out virtual ports by checking if the port has an entry in the list self.topo.ports[switchName].keys() for a switch switchName.

 If coded correctly, you should see bandwidth statistics reported to the dashboard at http://127.0.0.1.
 (Note: this page is only accessible when the script mdc is running.)
 You will also see bandwidth usage statistics (grouped by tenant) printed to the terminal executing Ryu.

+### Instructions

+To validate your code, open two terminals in the VM and perform the following steps:

+1. In terminal 1, cd to ~/cloudnetmooc and run: sudo ./mdc --vid

+2. In terminal 2, cd to ~/cloudnetmooc/minidc/controller

+Start Ryu: ryu-manager controller.py.
+The default (naive) routing policy will be loaded automatically.
+3. Now that Ryu has started, press <enter> in terminal 1.

+A Chrome window will pop up, press play to start the video.
+Observe the video quality is poor and plays only in low quality.
+The video may even pause to buffer.
+4. Open a new, different instance of Chrome from the menu bar or Desktop.

+Load the dashboard by navigating to http://127.0.0.1.
+Observe that the graphs now report data, including bandwidth usage for each host and tenant.
+Note: opening a new window from the video player using Ctrl-N will open a sandboxed instance that does not have access to the dashboard.
+5. End the experiment:

+In terminal 1, type exit<enter> (do not Ctrl-c to exit, this will interrupt the teardown process.
+If you accidentally Ctrl-c and interrupt the process, run sudo mn -c).
+In terminal 2, Ctrl-c to stop Ryu.

+Expected Result: If your code is working properly, you should see bandwidth data for each host and tenant in the dashboard at http://127.0.0.1.

 ---